LaunchCodeEducation/liftoff/src/modules/assignments/project-outline.rst

       logged in.
 New posts will appear in the user's profile.

 3. **Technologies**: What languages and technologies will you use to build your application?

-For example, for the `coding-events` application from Unit 2 - Java, the technologies would be:
+   For example, for the `coding-events` application from the Java Unit 2, the technologies would be:

    -  Java
    -  Spring Boot